adjustleads/vad-node/README.md

 ## Performance Considerations

 - The Silero VAD model operates on 16kHz mono audio.
-The library handles resampling from other sample rates.
+The library handles resampling from other sample rates for VAD.
+- MP3 processing (`decodeMP3`, `saveMP3File`, `processMP3Segments`) involves external calls to `lame`, adding overhead.
+- `processMP3Segments` saves the output MP3 using the _original sample rate_ of the input file.
-- Processing occurs in chunks, making it memory-efficient for large inputs.
+- VAD processing occurs in chunks, making it memory-efficient for large inputs.
-- The ONNX Runtime performs the core neural network inference.
+- The ONNX Runtime performs the core neural network inference for VAD.
-- MP3 processing involves external calls to `lame`, adding overhead for decoding/encoding.

 ## Development / Building Locally